yan-khonski-it/docs/docs/fsharp/language-reference/interfaces.md

 ---
 # Interfaces (F#)

-*Interfaces* specify sets of related members that other classes implement.
+*Interfaces* specify sets of related members that other classes an reckrds can implement.

 ## Syntax